jmin-pingu/minux/README.md

-# Minux: a Rust OS
+# Minux: a barebones Rust-based OS